-This Draft Damage Assessment and Restoration Plan (DARP) has been prepared by natural resource trustees to restore natural resources and resource services injured or lost due to the discharge of oil from the DEV CCS.
-This Draft DARP is intended to inform the public about the natural resource injuries caused by the DEV CCS Spill and restoration alternatives that could compensate for those injuries.
+This Damage Assessment and Restoration Plan/Environmental Compliance Analysis (DARP/ECA) has been prepared by natural resource trustees to restore natural resources and resource services injured or lost due to the discharge of oil from the DEV CCS.
+This DARP/ECA is intended to inform the public about the natural resource injuries caused by the DEV CCS Spill and restoration alternatives that compensate for those injuries.